afwebb/SDS-385/project/README.md

 One problem is that the final result we get after training on a BDT for example, obscures some of the physics behind that result.
 Saying we observed a certain number of events in this complex region defined by the BDT limits the number of conclusions you can draw from your analysis.
 For trying to discover the Higgs, for example, this might be okay: You could conclude that the number of events in this complex BDT output region is consistent with data only if the Higgs Boson exists.
 If, on the other hand, you're trying to measure something precisely, a linear approach is probably better.
 With a linear system, have a well defined region of space (e.g. events with 3 leptons whose energy is above a certain value determined by the classifier) which you can use to extrapolate, for example, how often you expect a particular interaction to occur.

 Another issue that needs to be considered is systematic uncertainties.
 The effect of things like the resolution of the detector, the theoretical limitations of our predictions, are hard to disintangle with a nonlinear classifier.
 If a particular systematic uncertainty has a large impact on our result, it can be difficult to see where in the classifier this systematic is having an affect.

+That said, my results suggest that these nonlinear algorithms do improve the results you get, though not as I might hve expected.
+These results suggest to me that using an MVA can be valuable, but the improvement you acheive form using them needs to be carefully weighed against some of the downsides.